XOW Logo

 as [untitled] [Illustration on Cover, Front]0.20 page

-FlagFakkelen og jernmannen #1/1968 published January 1968
+FlagFakkelen og Jernmannen #1/1968 published January 1968

-as ingen tittel [Illustration on Cover, Front]
+as [untitled] [Illustration on Cover, Front]

 FlagEssential Human Torch #1 published October 2003